Architecture Description

 @startuml

-actor Customer as U
+actor "Guest/Customer" as U

-boundary "Store Page" as S
+boundary "Shop Page" as S

 database Relay as R